WayScience/waysciencelab.com/index.md

 Welcome to the Way Lab at [The University of Colorado Anschutz](https://www.cuanschutz.edu/)!

-We are currently hiring curious, compassionate, daring, and meticulous scientists to lead the next generation of biomedical research.
+The mission of our lab is to reduce human suffering by integrating biomedical data science and software engineering into drug discovery.

-The mission of our lab is to integrate high-dimensional biomedical data science into clinical decision making to improve patient outcomes.
+We develop new computational methods, innovative approaches, assays, and software for analyzing high-dimensional genomic, molecular, and microscopy data.
-We will develop new methods, approaches, assays, and software for analyzing high-dimensional genomic, molecular, and morphological data.
+We focus on pediatric diseases, including pediatric cancer and Neurofibromatosis Type 1 (NF1).

-Our primary focus will be on establishing cell morphology as a reproducible systems biology measurement of cell state.
+We perform team science with multidisciplinary collaborators to amplify the impact of our computationally-focused work.

-Click around to learn more about the lab's research vision and focus!
+We also perform open science, making all of our work immediately open for anyone to use and build upon.

 {%
   include link.html